cobusbernard/terraform/README.md

 # terraform
-Contains the base repo to clone for all other terraform projects
+Contains the base repo to clone for all other terraform projects.

+## Instructions
+After clone, do a search and replace for `<my-org>` and set appropriate values.